garden-io/garden/docs/guides/in-cluster-building.md

 gcloud iam service-accounts create gar-access --project ${PROJECT_ID}
 ```

 The service account needs write access to the Google Artifacts Registry.
-You can either grant it write access to all repositories with an IAM policy, or you can grant repository-specific permissions to selected repositories.
+You can either grant write access to all repositories with an IAM policy, or you can grant repository-specific permissions to selected repositories.
 We recommend the latter, as it follows the pattern of granting the least-privileged access needed.

 To grant access to all Google Artifact Registries, run: